Soldiers of the Cross Church: History

 The original name of the church was Bando Evangélico Gedeón and had its first meeting center in Havana Street, in the city of Havana (Cuba), where it was organized between 1922 and 1925 by Ernest William Sellers, an American citizen who became better known in this Church as Apostle Daddy John.
 Daddy John.

 Ernest Sellers carried out an intense missionary activity announcing the gospel of Jesus Christ in several countries, but his most fruitful work was carried out in Cuba, where in addition to making several evangelistic tours of the city, he preached on the radio and founded the magazine El Mensajero de los Postreros Días (the official organ of diffusion of the Church), whose first issue was published on September 15, 1939.

 This Church was legally incorporated on March 25, 1930, and its main office was located at 1st Ave. and 36th St., Rpto.
 Miramar, Marianao, Prov.
 Havana, from where it was transferred to Baracoa Beach, municipality of Bauta, Prov.
 Havana, on July 13, 1942.

 The Apostle Daddy John died in Baracoa Beach, on February 24, 1953, being 83 years old.
 Before his death he left in Cuba a church with hundreds of volunteer missionaries spreading his activities throughout the national territory, Mexico and Panama.

-When Ernest Sellers died, he was succeeded in the leadership of the church by Bishop Ángel María Henández Esperón, who at the time held the position of Ambassador of the Apostle Daddy John.
+When Ernest Sellers died, he was succeeded in the leadership of the church by Bishop Ángel María Hernández Esperón, who at the time held the position of Ambassador of the Apostle Daddy John.

 During the short administration of Apostle Ángel María the Church achieved a considerable development, since a great impulse was given to the establishment of new temples and missions, as well as to the improvement of the already existing ones throughout the country. Ángel María dedicated himself to the international extension of the Church, sending missionaries to found congregations in several countries of Central and South America and the Caribbean.

 Upon the death of Apostle Ángel María Hernández, a Board, composed of Bishops Florentino Almeida Morales, Samuel Mendiondo García and José Rangel Sosa, assumed the provisional leadership of the Church.
 In a meeting held on December 31, 1961, the Board of Bishops announced that the new director of the Church would be Bishop Arturo Rangel Sosa, which was unanimously approved.